Tutorial to develop a Spyder plugin#

 Basic structure of Pomodoro Timer Spyder plugin.

-We created a widget, then we added it to the container, which is registered in the plugin through the CONTAINER_CLASS constant.
+We created a widget, added it to a container.
 In the plugin, we accessed the instance of that widget and added it to the status bar.

 Now it is time to see how our plugin looks in the Spyder interface.

-From the root folder of our plugin, we activate the environment where Spyder is installed, and run:
+In a system terminal (Anaconda Prompt on Windows), from the root folder of our plugin, we activate the plugin’s environment and install it:

 SpyderPomodoroTimer registered!

-Let’s go back to widgets.py and add this constant below the import lines (line 22).
+Let’s go back to widgets.py and add the default time and update interval below the import lines:

 # --- Constants